 What is the Fetzer Institute?

 We are a foundation based in Kalamazoo, Michigan.
-Established by broadcast pioneer John E. Fetzer (1901-1991) the Fetzer Institute uses its philanthropic resources to help build the foundation for a loving world.
+Established by broadcast pioneer John E. Fetzer (1901-1991) the Fetzer Institute uses its philanthropic resources to help build the spiritual foundation for a loving world.

 Who can receive funding from the Fetzer Institute?